Kaibalya27/Calculator/README.md

 ## Overview

-**Calculator** is a calculator application built with Python’s Tkinter library.
+**Calculator** is an application built with Python’s Tkinter library.
 It provides functionality for addition, subtraction, multiplication, division, and exponentiation.
 The application features a user-friendly interface with clear input/output displays and intuitive controls.

 ## Features